-This bar was more themed on horror movie serial killers such as Michael Myers, Jason, and Freddie Kruger, which was pretty cool!
+This bar was more themed on horror movie serial killers such as Michael Myers, Jason, and Freddie Kruger, which was pretty cool and would be an amazing place for one of a kind stag do experience!
 After our drink we then got the tram to go for an outdoor cinema experience at the gardens of the St. Agnes Convent to watch some short films, which luckily had no talking so we could grasp what was going on.
 After our long day we walked back to our apartment via the Old Town Square, which looked beautiful lit up at night.

 Our third day in Prague was a Friday and we started our morning with coffee and light snacks at Super Tramp Coffee shop, which was near to our apartment but very inconspicuously located.
 I don’t drink coffee but I enjoyed a freshly squeezed orange juice which came in a cute little milk bottle, and a mozzarella and sundried tomato focaccia sandwich.
 It was a really cute little café.. very Instagram!
 We then got the tram to another café called Kavárna Co Hledá Jméno for our ‘proper’ breakfast.

 The menu here was quite limited but I certainly didn’t go hungry as I tried eggs benedict for the first time!
 I can’t believe I’d never had it before, but now I feel like I’m definitely going to order this wherever I go from now on.
 The eggs were done like a soufflé but with a runny yolk and a moist white muffin and crispy bacon.. so good!
 And it was only around £7 with a drink too so not too pricey considering the place looked a little bit hipster.